-Check load limits of bridges on the travel route, and make sure that they are greater than the combined weight of the crane and transporting vehicle.
+Check load limits of bridges on the travel route and ensure they are greater than the combined weight of the crane and transporting vehicle.

 When loading or unloading the crane on a trailer or railroad car, use a ramp capable of supporting the weight of the crane.